KhoiLe18/CS110/README.md

   6. Save the list to a file.
   7. Read the list from a file (the file name must be "company_list.txt").
   8. Display the list in the terminal.

+Skills & knowledge learned:
+  1. How to use basic functions in a program.
+  2. Basic file I/O.
+  3. Working on a list with a pre-determined length.